akarys92/v4-onchain-hookregistry/README.md

 # Approach
 To address these problems we propose HookRegistry, an ERC-721 based registry for managing hook contracts used in Uniswap V4.
 It allows the deployer of a hook contract to mint an NFT with metadata about the hook stored on IPFS.
-Additionally, it enables auditors to sign these NFTs, providing a mechanism for integrators to verify audits on chain and display metadata to users off-chain.
+Additionally, it enables auditors to sign these NFTs with a known key they publish, providing a mechanism for integrators to verify audits on chain and display metadata to users off-chain.

+Ideally this protocol would be deployed as part of the v4-periphery so that it sits on every chain Uniswap V4 is deployed to.

 # Features
 - Minting Hook NFTs: Allows the deployer of a hook to mint an NFT with associated metadata.